skypilot-org/skypilot/docs/source/reference/local/setup.rst

 Installing Sky Dependences
 -------------------

-Sky on Prem requires :code:`python3` and :code:`ray==1.10.0` to be setup on all local nodes and globally available to all users.
+Sky On-Prem requires :code:`python3` and :code:`ray==1.10.0` to be setup on all local nodes and globally available to all users.

 To install Ray for all users, run the following command on all local nodes: